grosjo/OpenWrt-Kuwfi-CPE830/README.md

-# OpenWrt-Yuncore-Kuwfi-CPE830D
-How to install OpenWrt on Yuncore/KuWfi 830
+# How to install OpenWrt on Yuncore/KuWfi 830

-Flash instruction under vendor fimrware, using telnet/SSH:
+Flash instruction under vendor firmware:

 1. Connect PC with 192.168.1.x address to WAN port
 2. Power up device normally